Shomy032/Country_app/README.md

 - all layout will be builded with css-flexbox

+- app should also have dark and light mode

 ## LOOK IN DESIGH FOLDER FOR DESIGN OF FINISHED APP

 ## IF YOU HAVE ANY SUGESTION FELL FREE TO CONTACT ME , ILL BE HAPPY TO ACCEPT ANY GOOD SOLUTONS